tommygunbcn/CANbus-Display-Datalogger/README.md

 I needed to, so I built this simple Display with this elements:

-- arduio UNO board ( actually I used seeeduino because of the micro USB connector)
+- arduino UNO board ( actually I used seeeduino because of the micro USB connector)
 - Display used in this project is the 2,8" TFT touch shield, v2.1 by seeed studio
 - Can BUS shield v1.2 by seeed studio
 - A small joystick like this, which is "clickable":